jesseCaramalis/plateia/readme.md

 ## What's next?

 The project currently stands as a proof of concept for the components and widgets I've made, and how they come together as a basic framework for the site.
 My next additions will be comments and post deletion, integrating with cloudinary for file uploads instead of local storage, and eventual deployment.
-There is a long list of features required to bring this site onto the same level as Facebook for example, but these features would functionally be extensions of components already made, and I plan to move onto bigger and more exciting projects.
+My contributions to Plateia have slowed down, as I've had an idea for [another project](https://github.com/jesseCaramalis/lookout) working through this one.